scipy-conference/scipy_proceedings/papers/edis_jakupovic/edis_jakupovic.rst

 MDAnalysis is a Python library for the analysis of molecular dynamics simulations that provides a uniform user interface for many different MD file formats.
 The growing size of trajectory files demands parallelization of trajectory analysis, however file I/O has become a bottleneck in the workflow of analyzing simulation trajectories.
-Our implemententaion an HDF5-based file format trajectory reader into MDAnalysis can perform parallel MPI I/O, and our benchmarks on various national HPC environments show that speed-ups on the order of 20x for 48 cores are attainable.
+Our implementation an HDF5-based file format trajectory reader into MDAnalysis can perform parallel MPI I/O, and our benchmarks on various national HPC environments show that speed-ups on the order of 20x for 48 cores are attainable.
 Scaling up to achieve higher parallel data ingestion rates remains challenging, so we developed several algorithmic optimizations in our analysis workflows that lead to improvements in I/O times.
 The results from these optimization attempts led us to find that the our original data file that was auto-chunked by h5py's chunking algorithm had an incredibly inefficient chunk layout of the original file.
 With a custom, optimized chunk layout and gzip compression, we found maximum scaling of 36x on 2 full nodes on Agave.
 In terms of speedup with respect to the file chunked automatically, our properly chunked file led to I/O time speedups of 98x at 112 cores on Agave, emphasizing the need to match your access pattern to the layout of data on disk.
-To garner futher improvements in parallel I/O performance, a more sophisticated I/O pattern may be required, such as two-phase MPI I/O.
+To garner further improvements in parallel I/O performance, a more sophisticated I/O pattern may be required, such as two-phase MPI I/O.
 The addition of the HDF5 reader provides a foundation for the development of parallel trajectory analysis with MPI and the MDAnalysis package.